CASE STUDY

 • 74% were dissatisfied with promotion opportunities (or the lack thereof)

-It turns out that despite all of that work on the company culture, the leadership team was missing a key element – they’d failed at communicating the company goals, how each person’s role played into achieving those goals, and how their bonuses were tied to individual and company success.
-The ad hoc bonus amounts actually created problems, not the motivation it was intended to create.
+It turns out that despite all of the work on the company culture, the leadership team was missing a key element – they’d failed at communicating the company goals, how each person’s role played into achieving those goals, and how their bonuses were tied to individual and company success.
+The ad hoc bonuses given out actually created problems due to lack of transparency, and not the motivation it was intended to achieve.

-Time and again companies fail to get culture right because they haven’t assessed what’s working and what’s not, nor have they made culture a part of their annual strategic planning.
-In Bartholomew Financial’s case, they hadn’t done any strategic planning at all – the plan was always just to grow.
+Unfortunately, this business is not an anomaly – the organization had spent resources on all sorts of things to make the workplace better but never stopped to ask employees what they needed or wanted in that endeavor.
+Many companies fail to get culture right because they haven’t assessed what’s working and what’s not, nor have they made culture a part of their annual strategic planning.
+In this case they hadn’t done any strategic planning at all – the plan was to grow without clarity to the workforce on how.